Measles Information For Providers

 How should providers report?

-1. Call Contra Costa Public Health immediately (24/7) to report it (see table below for phone numbers)
+1. Call Contra Costa Public Health immediately (24/7) to report all suspect, probable or confirmed cases of measles (see table below for phone numbers)

 TIME PHONE NOTES